Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 # Change config of an existing production version

-Similar to experiment mode, to re-run an existing production version, the configuration of the application must not have any breaking conflict.
+Similar to the experiment mode, the application configuration must not have any breaking conflict to re-run an existing production version.

 Let's assume multiple changes have been made to the configuration in `main.py`.